-The 11 best free job posting sites for employers
+The 12 best free job posting sites for employers

 AI summary

 You don’t need a budget to get a role in front of candidates.
-Plenty of the biggest job sites let you post for free, and for a lot of openings a free listing is all you need to start.
+Plenty of the biggest job sites still let you post for free, and for a lot of openings a free listing is all you need to start.

 How to choose a free job posting site

 Does it feed Google for Jobs?
 The single highest-leverage free move is making sure your opening appears in Google’s jobs widget.
 Some boards feed it automatically.
 Your own careers page can too, with the right markup.
-More on both below.

-The 11 best free job posting sites
+The 12 best free job posting sites

 1. Indeed